Towns, Wolves use big second half to beat Rockets 103-91

 Towns led Minnesota with 24 points and 11 rebounds, and Andrew Wiggins had 16 points.
 The Rockets led by as many as 19 in the first half before Minnesota stormed back to take the lead for good in the third quarter.

 James Harden finished with 29 points, and Clint Capela added 24 for the Rockets.
-Houston went cold after halftime, scoring just nine points in the fourth quarter.
+Houston went cold after halftime, scoring just nine points in the fourth quarter and 29 total in the second half.

-“In the second half, we just laid an egg,” Rockets guard Eric Gordon said.
-“They had everything going.
-You could tell by their confidence.
-They just played better defensively.”

-Following the example set Robert Covington, Minnesota stepped up its defensive intensity in the third quarter while shooting 7 of 10 from 3-point range.
+Minnesota clamped down on defense in the third quarter while shooting 7 of 10 from 3-point range.
 Houston shot just 38.1 percent in the third quarter and connected on 2 of 11 from deep.

-Covington, acquired by Minnesota last month in a trade that sent Jimmy Butler to Philadelphia, has helped jumpstart the Wolves’ defense since his arrival.
-Since the All-Defensive First Team selection made his Timberwolves debut, Minnesota has held opponents to 100 points or fewer in seven of 10 games.

-“It just shows how good we can be defensively,” said Covington, who had two blocks, two steals and 13 points.
-“Everyone that stepped on the court was really engaged in the second half defensively, and that’s what allowed us to hold them to that.”

 Harden scored 14 of Houston’s 38 points in the second quarter as the Rockets pushed their lead to 14 at the half.